brandur/sorg/content/drafts/mongodb.md

 to operate on multiple documents, and not having strong atomicity guarantees is going to bring you into a world of contention, failure, and pain.

-So how do you deal with this in a Mongo-based production system? _You implement locking yourself_.
+So how do you deal with the fact that a Mongo-based production system can't give you even nominal guarantees around isolation? _You implement locking yourself_.

 Yes, you read that right.
 Instead of having your mature data store take care of this tremendously difficult problem for you, you pull it into your own